Azure-Samples/active-directory-b2c-android-native-msal/README.md

 The app comes pre-configured for testing.
 If you would like to register your own app, please follow the steps below.

-You will need to have a native client application registered with Microsoft using the [Microsoft Identity App Registration Portal](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-app-registration).
+You will need to have a native client application registered with Microsoft using the [Azure Portal](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-app-registration).
+Once done, update your app configs in ***Constants.Java***.

 Checkout [the sample Web Service](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi) code to run it on your own!